Chart Color Schemes

 Mill Park - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect this region.
-Notable projects include The Stables Kindergarten Redevelopment, Peter Hopper Lake Revitalisation, The Gorge Townhomes, and Central South Morang Shopping Centre.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects that may impact the area.
+Notable projects include The Stables Kindergarten Redevelopment, The Gorge Townhomes, Peter Hopper Lake Revitalisation, and Central South Morang Shopping Centre.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.